TheBIMsider/sumwords/README.md

 - Inspired by constraint-based puzzle games
 - Built with vanilla JavaScript for maximum maintainability
 - Designed mobile-first for modern web users
-- 14 development sessions documented from concept to deployment
+- 20 development sessions documented from concept to deployment

 ## 📝 Development

-This project was developed over 14 documented sessions with comprehensive planning:
+This project was developed over 20 documented sessions with comprehensive planning:

 - Session recaps track all development decisions
 - Roadmap documents evolution from concept to launch
 - Beginner-friendly code for long-term maintainability
 - Systematic testing and bug fixes
+- CSS variable architecture for maintainable theming

 ## 🚀 Roadmap